-Sound Transit and the TIFIA Lender may agree at any time to alter, modify or amend the terms of the TIFIA Loan Agreement and the TIFIA Bond without notice to or the consent of any other person.
-The TIFIA Lender may waive any required action or event of default under the TIFIA Loan Agreement or forebear from exercising any remedies granted.
+The obligations of Sound Transit under each TIFIA Loan Agreement are evidenced by a TIFIA Bond.
+Sound Transit and the TIFIA Lender may agree at any time to alter, modify, or amend the terms of the TIFIA Loan Agreements and the TIFIA Bonds without notice to or the consent of any other person.
+The TIFIA Lender may waive any required action or event of default under the TIFIA Loan Agreements or forebear from exercising any remedies granted.

-Second Tier Junior Obligation.
-The TIFIA Bond is a Second Tier Junior Obligation payable from Pledged Taxes after payment of debt service on the Prior Bonds, the Parity Bonds and any First Tier Junior Obligations, and on a parity with any other Second Tier Junior Obligations.
+Second Tier Junior Obligations.
+The TIFIA Bonds are Second Tier Junior Obligations payable from Pledged Taxes after payment of debt service on the Prior Bonds, the Parity Bonds, and any First Tier Junior Obligations, and on a parity with any other Second Tier Junior Obligations.
 See "SECURITY FOR THE PARITY BONDS - Flow of Funds."

-Payment Terms.
-The principal amount that may be drawn on the TIFIA Bond may not exceed \$1.33 billion.
-Subject to certain conditions, Sound Transit may draw on the TIFIA Bond at any time until one year after substantial completion of the facilities to be financed, which is expected to occur in 2023.
-The TIFIA Bond matures no later than November 1, 2058, and bears interest at 2.38% per annum.
-Interest on the TIFIA Bond is capitalized until payable on each May 1 and November 1 commencing on the earlier to occur of (i) November 1, 2028, or (ii) the fifth anniversary of substantial completion of the facilities to be financed.
-Principal becomes payable on each May 1 and November 1 commencing May 1, 2030.
-Sound Transit currently expects to draw on the TIFIA Bond from 2019 through 2023.
+East Link TIFIA Bond.
+The principal amount that may be drawn on the East Link TIFIA Bond may not exceed \$1.33 billion.
+Subject to certain conditions, Sound Transit may draw on the East Link TIFIA Bond at any time until one year after substantial completion of the facilities to be financed, which is expected to occur in 2023.
+The East Link TIFIA Bond matures no later than November 1, 2058, and bears interest at 2.38% per annum.
+Interest on the East Link TIFIA Bond is capitalized until payable on each May 1 and November 1, commencing on the earlier to occur of (i) November 1, 2028, or (ii) the fifth anniversary of substantial completion of the facilities to be financed.
+Principal becomes payable on each May 1 and November 1, commencing May 1, 2030.
+Sound Transit currently expects to draw on the East Link TIFIA Bond from 2019 through 2023.